-Length -- 8 inches.
+Length 8 inches.
 About two inches shorter than the robin.
-Male -- Ashy black above; white, shaded with ash-color, beneath A concealed crest of orange-red on crown.
-Tail black, Terminating with a white band conspicuous in flight.
-Wing feathers edged with white.
+Male Ashy black above; white, shaded with ash-color, beneath feathers edged with white.
 Feet and bill black.
-Female -- Similar to the male, but lacking the crown.
-Range -- United States to the Rocky Mountains.
-British provinces To Central and South America.
-Migrations -- May.
-September.
-Common summer resident.
+Female Similar to the male, but lacking the crown.
+Range United States to the Rocky Mountains.
+British provinces